-In addition to the private, local government and statutory organizations who generate and/or distribute electricity for sale, there are numerous firms generating power for use in their own establishments, particularly those engaged in mining pursuits remote from the main centres of population.
-This chapter, however, is concerned mainly with the activities of central electric stations, and the power regularly produced for such internal consumption is, in any case, a relatively small proportion of total power produced.
+In addition to the private, local government and statutory organizations which generate and/or distribute electricity for sale, there are numerous firms generating power for use in their own establishments, particularly those engaged in mining pursuits remote from the main centres of population.
+This chapter, however, is concerned mainly with the activities of central electric stations, and the power regularly produced for such internal consumption is, in any case, a relatively small proportion of the total power produced.

 (ii) Power Production and Generating Capacity.
-In the period between 1938-39 and 1955-56, production of electric power in Australia increased more than threefold from 4,688 to 16,782 million kilowatt hours.
+In the period between 1938-39 and 1957-58, production of electric power in Australia increased by over 320 per cent. from 4,688 to 19,799 million kilowatt hours.

-Since the 1939-45 War, industry and commerce have expanded rapidly, many new houses have been built and the population has increased by approximately 20 per cent.
-These factors, together with extension of electricity supplies to rural areas and the increased use of domestic electric appliances, have all contributed to bring about a position where the greatly increased demand for power cannot be satisfied by the existing installed capacity of central generating stations.
+Since the 1939-45 War, industry and commerce have expanded rapidly, many new houses have been huilt and the population has increased by approximately 20 per cent.
+These factors, together with the extension of electricity supplies to rural areas and the increased use of domestic electric appliances. have all contributed to bring about a position where the greatly increased demand for power cannot be satisfied by the existing installed capacity of central generating stations.

-At 30th June, 1955. installed generating capacity in Australia totalled approximately 3.95 million kW compared with 1.62 million kW in 1939, an increase of about 144 per cent.
-In 1938-39, each kW of installed capacity produced an average of 3,000 kWh per annum, compared with an average of 3,869 kWh in 1954-55.
+At 30th June, 1957. installed generating capacity in Australia totalled approximately 4.71 million kW compared with 1.62 million kW in 1939, an increase of 190 per cent.
+In 1956-57, each kW of installed capacity produced an average of 3,887 kWh compared with an average of 3,000 kWh in 1938-39.
 These figures are based on Commonwealth totals; figures for the States vary, depending on such factors as the distribution of demand, number of consumers, and type of equipment employed.

-3. Future Developments.-Each central authority has embarked upon constructional programmes to overcome the lag between supply and demand.
-Industrial and commercial expansion, however, has continued on a high level, and several projects have been commenced or planned in various parts of the Commonwealth for suburban and main railway line electrification.
+3. Future Developments.-Each central authority has embarked upon a constructional programme to overcome the lag between supply and demand.
+Industrial and commercial expansion, however, has continued on a high level, and several projects have been commenced or planned in various parts of the Commonwealth for suburban and main line railway electrification.
 Other fields directly connected with the demand for power, such as house building, must also be taken into account.